Home | Products | Overview

-We have increased the silica from 17% to 25%.
+We have increased the silica in the P300 recipe from 17% to 25%.
 This makes it much easier to fit glazes (crazing was an issue in the past).
 Plasticity and workability have been improved by a shift to a more plastic kaolin and a bentonite addition (drying performance is still excellent).
-If you use M370 we recommend you try this body, it feels alot different that M370.
+If you use M370, at least try this body, it feels alot different.
 You may be pleasantly surprised!

-P300 is a smooth and slick fine grained body.
+P300 is a smooth, slick and fine grained.
 Since it relies almost entirely on plastic kaolin for workability the pugged material has a unique distinct feel that many prefer to high ball clay porcelains.
 Because of the added bentonite, plasticity is excellent (as good or better than M370).

-P300 is a porcelain, so it does not dry as as well stoneware.
-But the drying is still very good.
-Most people will have no trouble drying typical ware.
+P300 is a porcelain, so it does not dry as as well stoneware (but the drying is still good).
+Most people will have no trouble with typical ware.
 Of course, large flat plates and tiles will require extra care.
 The key to success is to prevent gradients in water content across the ware during all stages of drying (at no time should one part of a piece by significantly drier than another).

 P300 with Plainsman G2926B clear (inside) and G3806C Copper Blue (outside)